breadthe/sd-buddy/README.md

 4. The current (v0.3.0) image thumbnail rendering feature suffers from an issue stemming from the way I implemented it.
 Essentially when the program completes, I run a Rust function that executes a system command (`find` + arguments) to retrieve the name of the newest image in the output folder that was created during the timeframe in which the run completed.
 Then I read the image contents from disk as binary data and convert it to a base64 string to be rendered on the front-end.
 Unfortunately it seems that the Stable Diffusion python command sometimes overwrites files.
 So what used to be `grid-0032.jpg` from a previous run is also the same for a new run.
 This causes the generated thumbnails to look the same, since the metadata embedded with each run to points to the same location. **Workaround** I think my problem appeared because I was deleting images from disk that I didn't like, thus creating gaps.
 The SD command likes to back-fill those gaps but it also overwrites images that I hadn't deleted.

+5. Setting *Samples* to anything other than 1 crashes the Python script with this message `failed assertion [MPSTemporaryNDArray initWithDevice:descriptor:] Error: product of dimension sizes > 2**31' /opt/homebrew/Cellar/python@3.10/3.10.6_2/Frameworks/Python.framework/Versions/3.10/lib/python3.10/multiprocessing/resource_tracker.py:224: UserWarning: resource_tracker: There appear to be 1 leaked semaphore objects to clean up at shutdown`.

 ## Security FAQ

 * **How secure is the app?** It is strictly a local app that doesn't communicate with the network.
 Tauri disables all system APIs by default.
 I've enabled the minimum necessary system APIs to allow it to function.